The Power of Meditation

 One of the most effective stress-relieving practices is meditation.
 A regular practice helps you go beyond turbulence, releasing stress, fatigue, and emotional turmoil.
 Meditation gives you the experience of pure, restful awareness.
 As you meditate, the bodily reactions are exactly the opposite of the stress response; your breathing slows, blood pressure decreases, and stress hormone levels fall.

 I always recommend my clients to take between 15 to 30 minutes every morning and every late afternoon to close your eyes and focus on the breath, alternating with feeling the heartbeat and practice gratitude.
 This is a simple but effective technique that with regular practice, could become your best ally to balance your health and your life.
-If you are interested on a personalized meditation instruction, give us a call at 954-237-3500."
+If you are interested on a personalized meditation instruction

 As told by Luz Pellegrino, Ayurvedic Practitioner & Mediation Teacher for an article piece on Hola Latino News, Issue 58 April/ May 2021.